basbaer/AndroidStudioTemplates/5_Parse/settingUpParseServerProject/readme.txt

 	(https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

-		○ open on your Computer: All programms > PuTTY > PuttYgen -> in ordert oconvert the key from a .pem file to a .ppk file ○ Type of key generate: choose RSA
+		○ open on your Computer: All programms > PuTTY > PuttYgen -> in order to convert the key from a .pem file to a .ppk file ○ Type of key generate: choose RSA
 		○ click: Load
 		○ select the .pem file (change in options to 'All Files(*.*)